 Bake until edges are golden brown and center is just set but still moist, 40 minutes.
 Allow to rest 10 minutes before serving.

-*Cream cheese is not a GAPS Diet food.
-Substitute in 4 oz. jack cheese + 4 oz. coconut cream, in its place; or use probiotic cream cheese, like Nancy's brand, if you can tolerate a small amount of lactose for a special occasion.
+- Cream cheese is not a GAPS Diet food.
+Substitute in 4 oz. jack cheese + 4 oz. coconut cream, in its place; or use probiotic cream cheese, like Nancy's brand.

-*Cassava flour is not a GAPS Diet food, because it's starchy.
+- Cassava flour is not a GAPS Diet food, because it's starchy.
 Our family is now phasing off of GAPS and it does really well in our bodies at this stage.
-To make this recipe completely GAPS Diet safe, try subbing in 1/4 cup coconut flour in place of the 1/2 cup cassava flour.
-I haven't tried this yet; but I believe you'll have great results!
-Let me know if you do it how it turns out.
+To make this recipe GAPS Diet friendly, sub in 1/4 cup coconut flour in place of the 1/2 cup cassava flour.